cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 ### CageFS MIN_UID

 CageFS has MIN_UID setting.
 Users with UIDs < MIN_UID will not be limited by CageFS.
 This setting is configured based on UID_MIN setting from <span class="notranslate">`/etc/login.defs`</span> file by default.
-So, typically MIN_UID is 500 on CloudLinux 6 and 1000 on CloudLinux 7.
+So, typically MIN_UID is 500 on CloudLinux OS Shared 6 and 1000 on CloudLinux OS Shared 7.

 You can obtain current MIN_UID value by executing the following command: